Emory-HITI/Niffler/modules/cold-extraction/README.md

 * *CsvFile*: Enter the correct csv file name with a relative path to the current folder or a full path.
 The default value given assumes the CSV file to be in a "csv" folder in the current folder.

-* *ExtractionType*: Currently supported options, empi (extractions based on EMPI), empi_accession (extractions based on EMPI and AccessionNumber), accession (extractions based solely on AccessionNumber), empi_date (extractions based on EMPI and a date such as StudyDate or AcquisitionDate).
+* *ExtractionType*: Currently supported options, empi (extractions based on EMPI), empi_accession (extractions based on EMPI and AccessionNumber), accession (extractions based solely on AccessionNumber), any (extractions based on any random DICOM header), any_any (extractions based on any random DICOM header).

 * *AccessionIndex*: Set the CSV column index of AccessionNumber for extractions with Accessions (with or without EMPI provided).
 Entry count starts with 0.
 For extractions other than types of accession and empi_accession, leave this entry unmodified.

 * *PatientIndex*: Set the CSV column index of EMPI for extractions with (EMPI and an accession) or (EMPI and a date).
 For extractions without EMPI, leave this entry unmodified.

+* *FirstAnyType*: AnyType can range from StudyDescription, AcquisitionDate, StudyDate, etc. Replace Accordingly.
+For empi, empi_accession, and accession modes, leave this entry unmodified.

+* *SecondAnyType*: Same as above.
+This is considered only for any_any mode.
+For "any" mode and all the other modes, this is ignored.

+* *FirstAnyIndex*: Set the CSV column index of the DICOM header type (StudyDate, AcquisitionDate, Modality, StudyDescription, ...) for extractions with one or two any DICOM header extractions (any and any_any modes).
+For EMPI based or EMPI and Accession based extractions, leave this entry unmodified.

-* *DateIndex*: Set the CSV column index of Date (StudyDate, AcquisitionDate, ..) for extractions with EMPI and a date.
-For extractions without a Date, leave this entry unmodified.
+* *SecondAnyIndex*: Set the CSV column index of the second DICOM header type for any_any mode (StudyDate, AcquisitionDate, Modality, StudyDescription, ...) for extractions with one or two any DICOM header extractions.
+For EMPI based or EMPI and Accession based extractions, leave this entry unmodified.

-* *DateType*: DateType can range from AcquisitionDate, StudyDate, etc. Replace Accordingly.
-For extractions without a Date, leave this entry unmodified.

 * *DateFormat*: DateFormat can range from %Y%m%d, %m/%d/%y, %m-%d-%y, %%m%d%y, etc. For extractions without a Date, leave this entry unmodified.